 Venmo News Feed

 Venmo’s news feed is a social networking interaction in the app.
-When a customer makes a transaction, the transaction details (without the payment amount) are shared on the user’s “news feed” and to the user’s network of friends.
-Users can interact with each other via comments, emojis and likes.
-This means that Venmo users can see how other users spend their money.
-The news feed is public by default.
-But customers can change their settings to private.
-In 2018, the Federal Trade Commission asked Venmo to be more transparent by letting customers know that their transactions are public.
+When a customer makes a transaction, the transaction details (without the payment amount) are shared on your “news feed” and to your network of friends.
+You can interact with each other via comments, emojis, and likes.
+You can choose if you want to have your profile appear on other users’ friends lists, or if you would prefer to stay hidden.
+The social elements is limited to your actual friends.

 Venmo Payouts